How did you start illustrating for Redwall?

 What's this MNY Group/Life Floor dealie?

 In 2011, my best friend from college, Jonathan Keller, asked me to co-found company that would manufacture and market safety surfacing for wet areas around pools, splash pads, and other aquatic environments.
-Basically, we make wet ares safer, beautiful, and more comfortable, especially for kids.
+Basically, we make these ares safer, beautiful, and more comfortable, especially for kids.
 For those who like titles, I'm the Chief Creative Officer.
-No one else is allowed to be creative without my approval, see.
+No one else is allowed to be creative without my supervision, see.

 Life Floor has become an incredible educational experience, both personally and professionally.
 We started a manufacturing line in South Dakota in 2015, "onshoring" our factory operations, so Life Floor is now made in the USA.
 Our company has been pivotal in employing a number of people and supporting a number of families.
 Our need for contract work has enabled an ever-growing list of freelance vendors to get their own agencies off the ground, something the old freelancer in me is especially proud of.